This Is How To Choose Keywords For Your Dental Marketing

 There are other techniques and tools you can use as well.
 Here are a few that we think are helpful:

-- Google AdWords has a free Keyword Finder you can use to find keyword groups to use to grow your practice.
+- Google Ads has a free Keyword Finder you can use to find keyword groups to use to grow your practice.
 By entering your URL, your industry, and other information, you can ask Google to suggest keywords.
 They’ll also provide you with general information about the search volume and competitiveness of each keyword group.

 - Ahrefs has Keyword Explorer software that you can use to find the most popular and competitive keywords for your dental practice.
 Not only will it identify keywords you may not have considered, it also lets you know which keywords may have been overlooked by your competitors.
 Here’s a screenshot from Ahrefs’ website that shows the kind of information they’ll provide: